Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Privacy-Preserving Kidney Exchange using Integer Programming

 Protocol~\ref{prot:branch_and_bound} contains the specification of our SMPC protocol $ \branchAndBoundProtocol $ for Algorithm~\ref{alg:branch_and_bound}.
 It receives the initial tableau~$ \enc{\initialTableau} $ for the subset formulation and the upper bound $ \enc{\upperbound} $ as input and returns an optimal solution $ \enc{\incumbent} $ stating for each subset $ \singleSubset_i \in \subsets $ whether it is part of the optimal solution or not.

-\customParagraph{Setup Phase.} At the beginning, the trivial solution to choose no subset at all is established, i.e., all entries of $ \enc{\incumbent} $ are set to $ \enc{0} $ which leads to the value $ \enc{\incumbentValue} = \enc{0} $ of the initial solution.
+\customParagraph{Setup Phase.} First, the trivial solution to choose no subset at all is established, i.e., all entries of $ \enc{\incumbent} $ are set to $ \enc{0} $ which leads to the value $ \enc{\incumbentValue} = \enc{0} $ of the initial solution.
 Then, the initial problem is added to the list of problems $ L $ that have to be solved.
-A problem is defined by a tableau~$ \enc{\tableau} $, an upper bound~$ \enc{\upperbound} $ for all solutions in the subtree, and the vector~$ \enc{\partialSolutionVector} $ which stores the subsets that have already been added to the solution on the current path in the tree.
+A problem is defined by a tableau~$ \enc{\tableau} $, an upper bound~$ \enc{\upperbound} $ for all solutions in the subtree, the vector~$ \enc{\partialSolutionVector} $ which stores the subsets that have already been added to the solution on the current path in the tree, and the denominator~$ \enc{\denominator} $.

 The main loop of the protocol is then executed until there is no further subproblem in the list $ L $.
 At the start of each iteration, the first subproblem $ P $ from the list $ L $ is chosen.

 \customParagraph{Solution Phase.} Before solving the subproblem $ P $, the computing peers check whether the upper bound $ \upperbound $ for solutions of $ P $ is larger than the currently best solution $ \incumbentValue $.
 If this is not the case (i.e., $ t = 0 $), the current subtree is pruned and the next subproblem is chosen.
 Otherwise, a privacy-preserving protocol for the Simplex algorithm is executed to find a solution for $ P $.
 To this end, we use the SMPC protocol for Simplex by Toft~\cite{Toft_PPLinearProgramming_2009}.
 The protocol $ \simplexGate $ returns the optimal solution $ \enc{\simplexSolutionIncomplete} $ with value~$ \enc{\simplexSolutionValue} $ and the common denominator $ \enc{\denominator} $, which is used to avoid fractional solutions (i.e., the actual solution is $ \enc{\frac{\simplexSolutionIncomplete}{\denominator}} $ and has value $ \enc{\frac{\simplexSolutionValue}{\denominator}} $).
 However, in our protocol the solution returned by Simplex does not consider those subset variables that have already been forced to $ 1 $ in a previous iteration.
 Therefore, the partial solution $ \enc{\partialSolutionVector} $ (which was stored with the subproblem $P$) is added to the Simplex solution $ \enc{\simplexSolutionIncomplete} $ resulting in the complete solution $ \enc{\simplexSolutionComplete} $ for the current subproblem.